paul-byford/agentic-ai-banking-playbook/README.md

 ⚠ Demonstrators use synthetic or public data only
 ⚠ All code is provided for learning and applied exploration purposes

-## Agentic AI Banking Playbook — Demonstrators
+## Agentic AI Banking Demonstrators

-This project explores how **Agentic AI** can be applied to practical, real-world challenges in banking.
-Demonstrators are grouped by major use-case areas.
+**Agentic AI** Demonstrators are grouped by major use-case areas.

 > _The list of Agentic AI Demonstrators will evolve as the project progresses — suggestions welcomed._